rouroulike/clash/Home.md

 # Welcome
 Welcome to the official Wiki page for the Clash core project ("Clash").
 There are currently two versions of Clash:
 * Clash: the software released at [Dreamacro/clash](https://github.com/Dreamacro/clash)
-* [Clash Premium](https://github.com/Dreamacro/clash/releases/tag/premium): close-sourced pre-built Clash binary with TUN support (it's free)
+* [Clash Premium](https://github.com/Dreamacro/clash/releases/tag/premium): close-sourced pre-built Clash binary with [TUN support and more](https://github.com/Dreamacro/clash/wiki/premium-core-features) (it's free)

 This wiki will cover both versions of Clash.